dEpayse/dEpayse/README.md

   I'm Junior Android Developer, Devy.<br>
   I started to work from October, 2021.<br>
   Currently, I'm building my career on the android programming.<br>
-  However, I'm trying to make not only stable & efficient service,<br>but also service considering for better UX going a step further.
+  I'm trying to make not only stable & efficient service,<br>but also service considering for better UX going a step further.
   </div>

  <h3>⊚ Stacks</h3>